The platypus of the quantum channel zoo: Discussion of capacities of the platypus channels

-We can summarize the findings of Sections~\ref{sec:CI}, \ref{sec:qcap-bounds} and \ref{sec:pccap} on the quantum capacity $\QC$, private capacity $\PC$ and classical capacity $\CC$ of the channel $\NC_s$ for $s\in(0,1/2]$:
+We now summarize the findings of Sections~\ref{sec:CI}, \ref{sec:qcap-bounds} and \ref{sec:pccap} on the quantum capacity $\QC$, private capacity $\PC$ and classical capacity $\CC$ of the platypus channels $\NC_s$ (with $s\in(0,1/2]$) and $\MC_d$ (for $d\geq 3$):

-In the above, the left-most equality labeled by ``?'' is the conjectured weak additivity of the single-letter coherent information, $\QC^{(1)}(\NC_s)$, which would be implied by the validity of the ``spin alignment conjecture'' described in Section~\ref{sec:spinAl}.
+In the above \cref{eq:capacities-Ns}, the left-most equality labeled by ``?'' is the conjectured weak additivity of the single-letter coherent information, $\QC^{(1)}(\NC_s)$, which would be implied by the validity of the ``spin alignment conjecture'' described in Section~\ref{sec:spinAl}.
 The next inequality is Theorem~\ref{thm:Q}.
-Finally, the four equalities on the RHS of \eqref{eq:capacities} come from Theorem~\ref{thm:PCcap-Ns} and \eqref{eq:capacity-chain}.
-Moreover, the private and classical capacity have the strong converse property, as proved in Theorem~\ref{thm:PCcap-Ns}.
+Finally, the four equalities on the RHS of \eqref{eq:capacities-Ns} come from Theorem~\ref{thm:PCcap-Ns} and \eqref{eq:capacity-chain}.
+Likewise, in \cref{eq:capacities-Md} the conjectured equality labeled by ``?'' would be implied by the validity of the (higher-dimensional version of the) spin-alignment conjecture in Section~\ref{sec:conjecture-d-dim}, and the following inequality and equalities are obtained via Theorems~\ref{thm:Q-Md} and \ref{thm:PCcap-Md}, respectively.
+For both $\NC_s$ and $\MC_d$, the private and classical capacity have the strong converse property, as proved in Theorems~\ref{thm:PCcap-Ns} and \ref{thm:PCcap-Md}, respectively.
 These findings are remarkable for various reasons:

-\begin{itemize} \item The private information $\PC^{(1)}(\NC_s)$ is additive.
-The only known classes of quantum channels with additive private information are (a) "less noisy channels" $\BC$ whose complementary channels have vanishing private capacity, $\PC(\BC^c) = 0$ \cite{Watanabe12} and of which degradable channels \cite{DevetakShor05,Smith08} are special cases; (b) anti-degradable channels; and (c) direct sums of partial traces (DSPT), a special case of the ternary ring of operators (TRO) channels \cite{GaoJungeEA18}.
-We know from Section~\ref{sec:prelim} that $\PC(\NC_s^c) = 1$ for all $s\in[0,1/2]$, and hence $\NC_s$ is not less noisy.
-Moreover, $\NC_s$ as defined in \eqref{isoDef1} is clearly not a direct sum of partial traces.
-Hence, $\NC_s$ falls outside all known classes of channels with additive private information.
+\begin{itemize} \item The private information $\PC^{(1)}(\cdot)$ is additive for both $\NC_s$ and $\MC_d$.
+The only known classes of quantum channels with additive private information are (a) ``less noisy channels'' $\BC$ whose complementary channels have vanishing private capacity, $\PC(\BC^c) = 0$ \cite{Watanabe12} and of which degradable channels \cite{DevetakShor05,Smith08} are special cases; (b) anti-degradable channels; and (c) direct sums of partial traces (DSPT), a special case of the ternary ring of operators (TRO) channels \cite{GaoJungeEA18}.
+We know from Section~\ref{sec:channel-defs} that $\PC(\NC_s^c) = 1$ for all $s\in[0,1/2]$ and $\PC(\MC_d^c) = \log(d-1)$ for $d\geq 3$.
+Hence, neither $\NC_s$ nor $\MC_d$ are less noisy.
+Moreover, clearly neither of these channels is a direct sum of partial traces, so that both $\NC_s$ and $\MC_d$ fall outside all known classes of channels with additive private information.